People love novelty. In the first few days in the life of your blog it’s easier to commit the time to it.

 Don’t be spammy but do reach out and connect to new people daily.
 Turn them into visitors.
 You have to go to social media, go to forums, comment and guest post on other blogs.
 Promote your blog where your audience is.

 Every time you post a piece of content you should take these marketing steps to promote that content.
 Your time should be spent 50% on creating content and the other 50% on promoting that content.
-Here are some more ideas on how you can get blog visitors.

 When you press publish on the first post you will have to spend time promoting that post.
 Make sure to identify other writers that post about your topic or similar topics.
 You can learn a lot from them and you can get your first readers by commenting on their sites.